Electronic Frontier Foundation: Early cases

 The creation of the organization was motivated by the massive search and seizure on Steve Jackson Games executed by the United States Secret Service early in 1990.
 Similar but officially unconnected law-enforcement raids were being conducted across the United States at about that time as part of a state–federal task force called Operation Sundevil.
 GURPS Cyberpunk, one of the game company's projects, was mistakenly labeled as a handbook for computer crime, and the Secret Service raided the offices of Steve Jackson Games.
 The search warrant for the raid was deemed hastily issued, and the games company soon after claimed unauthorized access as well as tampering of their emails.
 While phone calls were protected by legislation, digital emails were an early concept and had not been considered to fall under the right to personal privacy.
 The Steve Jackson Games case was the EFF's first high-profile case, was the major rallying point around which the EFF began promoting computer- and Internet-related civil liberties.

 The EFF's second big case was Bernstein v.
 United States led by Cindy Cohn, in which programmer and professor Daniel J. Bernstein sued the government for permission to publish his encryption software, Snuffle, and a paper describing it.
 More recently, the organization has been involved in defending Edward Felten, Jon Lech Johansen and Dmitry Sklyarov.

 Expansion and development

-The organization was originally located at Mitch Kapor's Kapor Enterprises offices.
-By the fall of 1993, the main EFF offices were consolidated into a single office, headed by Executive Director Jerry Berman.
+The organization was originally located at Mitch Kapor's Kapor Enterprises offices in Boston.
+By the fall of 1993, the main EFF offices were consolidated into a single office in Washington DC, headed by Executive Director Jerry Berman.
 During this time, some of the EFF's attention focused on influencing national policy, to the dislike of some of the members of the organization.
 In 1994, Berman parted ways with the EFF and formed the Center for Democracy and Technology, while Drew Taubman briefly took the reins as executive director.